top of page

 John Bradshaw Layfield

-John Bradshaw Layfield only had one run as WWE Champion, but he made it count.
-A 280-day run made him the longest-reigning champion in SmackDown history and he defended it against the likes of Eddie Guerrero, Booker T, The Big Show and The Undertaker.
+WWE Hall of Famer John Bradshaw Layfield only had one run as WWE Champion, but he made it count.
+A 280-day run made him the longest-reigning champion in SmackDown history and he defended it against the likes of Eddie Guerrero, Booker T, and The Undertaker.

 CM Punk

 CM Punk had three runs as World Heavyweight Champion between 2008 and 2009, about four months in total.
-But what stood out were his two reigns as WWE Champion beginning in 2011, which of course included Punk's historic 434-day title reign, the longest single reign of the past 21 years!
+But what stood out were his two reigns as WWE Champion beginning in 2011, which included Punk's massive 434-day title reign.

 18.